CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54_hpc7g.16xlarge.md

 queue1-dy-compute-resource-1-10      1   queue1*       idle~ 64     64:1:1 124518        0      1 dynamic, none
 ```

-### When multiple jobs are both submitted to the queue they will be dispatched to different compute nodes.
+### When multiple jobs are submitted to the queue they will be dispatched to different compute nodes.

 `squeue`